 Education & Interpretation Grant

 Education and interpretation grants for up to $1,000 provide funding for projects that support the heritage area, interpret its historic importance, and provide long-term benefits to the community.
 Applicants seeking this grant should be able to clearly demonstrate how their project enhances the community’s understanding of Wheeling’s rich history through relevant engaging events and programs.

-Community Development Grant
+Small Business Development Grant

 Recreation grants will be available for up to $1,000 to projects or programs that enhance or encourage recreation in the heritage area, with priority given to projects that take place on the trail system.
 Projects utilizing city parks and trails should demonstrate a project plan that includes free and open access to these sites.

 Fairs & Festivals Grant